PressForward/PressForwardTheme/notes.md

 * indents on sidebar widget (done)
 * link active color on homepage (won't fix)
 * menu icon color on small screen (done)

+## Theme/Site Launch To Do's 10/23
+* use case slider featured images need to be resized
+*